janberges/elphmod/README.txt

-    (1) comparison with phonon dispersion from Quantum ESPRESSO's matdyn.x (2) ordered phonon bands along winding path through reciprocal unit cell (3) Fermi surface average of electron-phonon interaction for each band (4) phonon density of states and shape of Eliashberg spectral function
+    (1) comparison with phonon dispersion from Quantum ESPRESSO's matdyn.x (2) ordered phonon bands along winding path through reciprocal unit cell (3) Fermi-surface average of electron-phonon interaction for each band (4) phonon density of states and shape of Eliashberg spectral function